AstrobioMike/bit/workflows/metagenomics-wf/README.md

 # [bit](https://github.com/AstrobioMike/bit) metagenomics workflow
 This is a [snakemake](https://snakemake.github.io/) workflow for short-read metagenomics data.
 It processes via an assembly-based approach through to merged taxonomy and KO coverage tables, as well as recovering and characterizing MAGs.
+For all workflows available with _bit_, see [here](https://github.com/AstrobioMike/bit?tab=readme-ov-file#workflows).

 ---